vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/05_Calendaric_Astronomy.md

 9 21

 the position of the autumnal equinox at the time The divisions of nakṣatras shown in the table, as when the table was compiled.
 The figures in the last already stated, has been based on the assumption that column represent the position of the star in the naksatra the star Spica occupies the 180th degree of the lunar division of that name.
 It seems that a few of the zodiac.
 This arrangement agrees with the statement Yogatārās, vix, No. 6 Àrdrā, No. 15 Srātī, No. 18 of the Veilājiga Jyotiṣa that the Dhaniṣthā star Jyeṣthā, No. 20 Purvāṣādha, No. 21 Uttarāṣaqlā, (a or B Delphini) marked the beginning of the No. 22 Śrarana, and No. 23 Dhaniṣthā fall outside the Dhaniṣthū division, and also of the Varala's Surya nakṣatra division of which they are supposed to form the Siddhānta that Regulus (2 Leonis) is situated at the 6th Yogatārā.
-Matters do not improve much, if we shift degree of the Maghā division. the beginning of each division so as to place ś Piscium (Revati) at the end of the Revati division or in
+Matters do not improve much, if we shift degree of the Maghā division. the beginning of each division so as to place ś Piscium (Revati) at the end of the Revati division or in other words at the beginning of the Aścini division.

-4.2 LONG PERIOD OBSERVATIONS OF THE MOON: other words at the beginning of the Aścini division.
+##  LONG PERIOD OBSERVATIONS OF THE MOON

 THE CHALDEAN SAROS This will mean that the figures in col. (6) will then have to be increased by 3° 59', which will The moon gains on the sun at the average rate of push up the Yogatārās of 1 Aśrini, 2 Bharani, 123" per day, but it did not take the ancients long to 3 Krttikā, 8 Pista 13 Haṣta, 25 P. Bhādrapallā, and discover that the daily gain of the moon on the sun 26 U. Bhadrapada, so as to go outside the nakṣatra is far from uniform ; in fact as we know now, it division of which they form the Yogatārā.
 In fact no varies from approximately 1090 to 143° per day.
 It was arrangement at any time appears to have been therefore not possible to say beforehand whether satisfactory enough for all the Yogataràs to fall within the crescent moon would appear on the 29th or on the their respective naksatra divisions.